WirelessWizard/docker-openwrt/README.md

 ===================================

 #### Legacy Versions:
-These Versions were compiled on 22.01.2016 from the OpenWRT Repos, except 14.07_x86 and 15.05_x86 where forked from x-drum.
+These Versions were compiled on 22.01.2016 from the OpenWRT Repos, except 14.07_x86 and 15.05_x86 (forked from x-drum).
 These repos are not updated anymore.

 #####  15.05 branch (Chaos Calmer)
 rpi / rpi2 / x86 / x64